Homs, SANA – Culture Minister Issam Khalil stressed the need to restore Krak des Chevaliers castle in Homs and repair its infrastructure.

 Krak des Chevaliers castle is located around 60 km west of Homs city in the Syrian coast mountain ranges.
 It is considered one of the most significant historical monuments in Syria and one of the most important medieval castles due to its historical and architectural qualities.
 It was listed as a World Heritage Site by the UNESCO in 2006.

-Posted by GPD on February 6, 2016, With 1182 Reads Filed under History.
+Posted by GPD on February 6, 2016, With 1190 Reads Filed under History.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.